Timinator2000/Algorithm_X/11 - steering algorithm x/01 - backseat driving.md

 <BR>

-If you implement this approach, you must also override the method `_process_row_deselection` to “undo” what was done when the row was selected.
+If you implement this approach, your solver subclass must also override the method `_process_row_deselection` to “undo” what was done when the row was selected.
 The pseudocode looks like this:

 <BR>